-Academic Decathlon is a competition where students compete by taking tests on a given topic/theme (this year, for example, is India) in different subject areas (art, music, economics, literature, math, science and social science).
-They also prepare and give a speech, participate in an interview an do an impromptu speech.
+Academic Decathlon is a competition where students compete by taking tests on a given topic/theme in different subject areas (art, music, economics, literature, math, science and social science).
+They also prepare and give a speech, participate in an interview and do an impromptu speech.
 Our meetings include using provided study guides to learn about the topic/theme in each subject area, taking tests, preparing and practicing speeches, etc. Students compete for awards (individual and team) and scholarships.

 Battle of the Books

 The Battle of the Books team meets in the LMC during CIA period.

 The Battle of the Books booklist is announced in June each year.
 Students can begin reading in June for the upcoming school year.

 The statewide Battle of the Books' program is designed to promote a love of reading among students.
 It introduces students to a variety of diverse and award-winning books and asks them to remember detailed information about the plots, characters, and settings of the books.

 Every question asked in a battle is answered by the title and author of the book and takes the form of: In which book does a boy have a lightning bolt-shaped scar on his forehead?